 - Attend Public Programs and other Education programs as needed, requiring a flexible schedule with frequent evening, holiday and weekend work.

 - Additional duties, as assigned.

-- Ability to work effectively and diplomatically with Museum volunteers, staff, patrons, and representatives of schools and other community-based organizations.
+- Ability to work effectively and diplomatically with Museum staff, patrons, and representatives of community-based organizations.

-- A friendly, collaborative, energetic, pro-active work style, with demonstrated creativity, flexibility and grace-under-pressure.
+- A collaborative, energetic, pro-active work style, with demonstrated creativity, flexibility and grace-under-pressure.

-- Ability to see, speak and hear clearly, and lift 25 pounds.
+- Ability to lift 25 pounds.
 Frequent use of stairs required.

 Applying for this position:

 The Museum of the American Revolution (www.AmRevMuseum.org) is an Equal Opportunity Employer.
 To apply, please send a cover letter including resume and three professional references to firstname.lastname@example.org.